miknhoj/cigar.log/README.md

 ## Something Cool

 Using ternary operators is a great way to simplify your code.
-For this project I used ternary's several times inconjunction with toggle methods to render different components.
+For this project I used ternary operatorss several times in conjunction with toggle methods to render different components.
 A very handy and cool tool!

 ---
 ## Technologies Used